harrisonratcliffe/Laravel-API-Error-Handler/README.md

   "Symfony\Component\HttpKernel\Exception\MethodNotAllowedHttpException"=>"\harrisonratcliffe\LaravelApiErrorHandler\Exceptions\NotFoundException",
 ];
 ```
-this package provide some common exception like `ModelNotFound` But if you want to customize it you can do like this :
+This package provides some common exceptions like ModelNotFound.
+If you want to customize it, you can do it like this:
 ```php
 <?php